B-Hartley/blood_donor/README.md

 ## Installation

 ### HACS (Home Assistant Community Store)
-Not sure if I've set this up yet, so probably stick with manual installation

 1. Make sure you have [HACS](https://hacs.xyz/) installed
 2. Add this repository as a custom repository in HACS: